awesomeeng/awesome-config/docs/Introducing.md

 ## AwesomeConfig Notation

 AwesomeConfig supports configuration written as JSON or AwesomeConfig Notation.
-And while you are perfectly free to use JSON as your configuration languange, you will quickly notice JSON's many shortcomings.
+And while you are perfectly free to use JSON as your configuration language, you will quickly notice JSON's many shortcomings.
 For example, JSON does not allow at all for comments within the JSON at all.

 ```json
 {